sj-piano/eth-contract-hello-world/README.md

 In Metamask, transfer a reasonable amount of SepoliaETH to this new address.

-See the balance of the address:
+See the balance of the address that will deploy the contract:
 `node scripts/get-balance.js --network=testnet --log-level info --address-file input-data/sepolia-testnet-address.txt`

 See fee estimations for the different contract operations, including deployment: